MyScript/MyScriptJS/CONTRIBUTING.md

 # Contributing to MyScriptJS

-We welcome pull requests to MyScriptJS.
+We welcome pull requests lto MyScriptJS.
 If you'd like to new or larger feature, keep reading.
 If you have any questions, or want help solving a problem, feel free to stop by the [#MyScript forum](https://dev.myscript.com/support/forum/).

 #### Adding new features